A Medication To Treat Meth Addiction? Some Take A New Look At Naltrexone

 "The good news is that these drugs have been on the market for a while, so we know what side effects there are and the cost-benefits," she says.
 "So, it's possible for providers to be making individual decisions for individual patients to educate [them] to consider off-label."

-Still she adds doctors should be aware that "the literature is somewhat preliminary."
+She adds that doctors should be aware that "the literature is somewhat preliminary."

-Ray says if she had a family member with the disorder, she would want their treatment provider to experiment with drugs like naltrexone and Vivitrol, "in combination with behavioral treatment."
+Ray says that if she had a family member with the disorder, she would want their treatment provider to experiment with drugs like naltrexone and Vivitrol "in combination with behavioral treatment."

-Beste, who also treats patients with opioid addiction, says all her patients have to do counseling in conjunction with medication-assisted treatment, and the goal is to eventually wean them off of those medications.
+Beste, who also treats patients with opioid addiction, says all of her patients have to do counseling in conjunction with medication-assisted treatment, and the goal is to eventually wean them off those medications.
 So far, Beste has tried naltrexone with about 16 patients who use meth.
 Of those, the drug appears to have helped reduce the cravings for methamphetamine in about half of them.

-Melissa McDowell, of Steamboat Springs, says getting off meth has been arduous.
+Melissa McDowell of Steamboat Springs says getting off meth has been arduous.
 But she credits naltrexone for helping her stay sober now for more than a year.
 It's an uphill battle.
-McDowell recently learned that the courts had denied her efforts to get custody of her children back.
+McDowell recently learned that the courts had denied her efforts to regain custody of her children.

 But she's still pushing forward.
-McDowell is interviewing for jobs, and at some point, she wants to go to school so she can treat people like her, who want to break free of methamphetamine.
+McDowell is interviewing for jobs, and at some point, she wants to go to school so she can treat people like herself who want to break free of methamphetamine.